daveyholloway/MCPI-Banner/README.md

 ## To Do
 The following features/bug fixes are currently outstanding:
-* Bug in the bannerlib code that causes a crash for single line messages.
 * The ability to specify the direction that the banner prints in minecraft